kai-luni/cgm-ml/cgmml/data_utils/dataset_generation_pipeline/README.md

 5. Saving the preprocessed data in pickle format for easy consumption by machine learning models.

 ## Pipeline
 This Azure pipeline  processes data on a Databricks Spark cluster.
 Here is a step by step description of what this pipeline does:

 ### Trigger
-The pipeline doesn't have a specified trigger, which means it's manually started.
+The pipeline is configured to be triggered on pull request events.
+Specifically, it activates when a pull request is made with a branch that starts with 'feature/'.
+So, any branch name starting with 'feature/' will trigger this pipeline when a pull request is opened.

 ### Pool
 The pipeline is set to run on a hosted agent with an Ubuntu image.
 The job is configured to timeout if it runs for longer than 360 minutes.

 ### Variables
 The following variables are defined to be used in the pipeline:

 - `pythonVersion`: This variable defines the version of Python to be used in the pipeline.